 England 1923 - 1929

 According to Raichka, she and David planned to emigrate to England as early as when they married in 1916, but after the Revolution emigration was not permitted by the Bolsheviks.
-Their future was suddenly and dramatically changed when the Civil War ended in 1921 and the treaty known as the Peace of Riga ceded back to Poland the western part of Volhynia.
+Their future was suddenly and dramatically changed when the Polish-Soviet War ended and the treaty known as the Peace of Riga (March 1921) ceded to Poland the western part of Volhynia.
 As a result, David Sisserman was reclassified as a Polish citizen, he had to obtain a Polish passport and was actually required to leave Russia.

 The family stayed for some months in Germany: David was giving concerts in Berlin in 1923 (information from John Spritz).
 Probably they were waiting for English visas to be arranged by Sisserman’s brother Michael Zacharewitsch.
 It may be significant that Michael’s British naturalisation was being processed in July 1923 and on 1st September 1923 David, Raissa and George arrived in London.